chelahmy/harubi/docs/harubi.md

 	}
 }
 ```
-You have to list all tables used in harubi, and map all fields to harubi field types: `string`, `integer`, or `float`.
+You have to list all tables used in harubi, and map all table fields to harubi field types: `string`, `integer`, or `float`.

 ## Parameters